 Information Types

 <Information types are identifiable pieces of information in a dataset that can be shared between other features.
-They have attributes but have no relationship to any geometry; information types may reference other information types.>
+They have attributes but have no spatial attribute; information types may reference other information types.>

 An additional option to describe the model elements included in a Product Specification is to group elements according to some logical scheme, and then describe those groupings.
 This method allows a combination of the type description and at the same time links it with the usage within the Specification.
-Figure A-6-4 below shows an example of this method, describing all information types in a specific Product Specification.
+Figure A-6-5 below shows an example of this method, describing all information types in a specific Product Specification.